How to Become a Scientist in India: Career Path, Courses & Scope

 Salary

-“There is no maximum salary limit for scientists, with some good experience in the relevant field, you can earn beyond the limits”.
+“There is no maximum salary limit for the scientists, with some good experience in the relevant field, you can earn beyond the limits”.

 Books & Study Materials